Who is it okay to steal from?

 Ephesians 6:5-6 (The Bible)

-We’re supposed to imagine a Christ who would own slaves and continue to worship him? 🤨
+We’re supposed to imagine Christ as a slave owner… and continue worshipping him? 🤨

 When we absorb the propaganda, we take on the mantle of sacrificing ourselves — our labor, our creativity, our identity, our health, our environment, our time on this planet, and those of all our children — to “The Economy” believing it will make everything okay as long as line go up.